nethrashivani/DocuRAG/README.md

 data/books/
 ```

-You do not need to rebuild the database for every question.
+The database does not need to be rebuilt for every question.

-The database only needs to be rebuilt when the source documents change.
+It only needs to be rebuilt when the source documents change.

 ## Environment Variables